 - Used for a few minutes in Doom as a homage to the original video game.

 - A slight variation of this—the "perspective" of a dead or incapacitated character—is one of director Quentin Tarantino's trademarks and such a scene is present in most of his movies, perhaps most notably Jackie Brown and Pulp Fiction.

 - In Bruges ends with the camera from Ray's POV as he is wheeled into an ambulance on a gurney.
 He may or may not be dying, the ending is ambiguous.

-- An early example is the 1947 film noir Lady in the Lake, directed by and starring (as Philip Marlowe) Robert Montgomery, which was filmed almost entirely in P.O.V.
-Cam to imitate the original novel's first-person narration.
+- An early example is the 1947 film noir Lady in the Lake, directed by and starring Robert Montgomery, which was filmed almost entirely in POV Cam to imitate the original novel's first-person narration (this is hence a rare non-video game example of Unbroken First-Person Perspective).
 Just so the film's Big Name Star was not totally unseen, he appears in bridging sequences and is seen whenever Marlowe looks into a mirror.

 - The first half of another 1947 noir, Dark Passage, is shown from the viewpoint of the main character; after he has plastic surgery so he looks like Humphrey Bogart, we see him onscreen.

 - In Tower of God, Anak's flashback of the last time she saw her mother is shot entirely in point of view.

 - Appears very frequently in The Silence of the Lambs.

 - Much of Cannibal Holocaust used this technique.